 INCLUDED IN THE PRICE

-- Euro Tunnel Outbound & Return (if people prefer to use the Ferry from Hull - plus return please contact me)
+- Euro Tunnel Outbound & Return (if people prefer to use the ferry from Newcastle to Ijmuiden, plus return please contact me)

 - 8 Nights en-suite accommodation at 3 & 4 star hotels